 - This drawing is meant to show system piping concept only.
 Installer is responsible for all equipment and detailing required by local codes. - 2.
-The minimum pipe size of DHW piping should be 3⁄4" diameter and CH piping should be 1" in diameter. - 3.
-Circulators are shown with isolation flanges.
+The minimum pipe size of DHW piping should be 3⁄4" diameter and CH piping should be 1" in diameter. - Circulators are shown with isolation flanges.
 The alternative is standard flanges with full port ball valves.
-Purge valves can be used with circulator flanges as an alternative. - 4.
-Install a minimum of 12 diameters of straight pipe upstream of all circulators. - VERY IMPORTANT Minimum flow rates outlined in this manual (2 gpm) must be maintained through the heat exchanger to minimize short cycling. - 6.
-In a valve-based system, each heating zone has a zone valve which opens when that zone calls for heat.
+Purge valves can be used with circulator flanges as an alternative. - Install a minimum of 12 diameters of straight pipe upstream of all circulators. - VERY IMPORTANT Minimum flow rates outlined in this manual (2 gpm) must be maintained through the heat exchanger to minimize short cycling. - In a valve-based system, each heating zone has a zone valve which opens when that zone calls for heat.
 Each zone thermostat is wired to its corresponding zone valve.
 Contacts in the zone valves provide a signal to the boiler to operate when there is a call for heat. - Unit is equipped with built-in primary pump for the heating loop.
-This pump is sized to ensure proper flow rate through the boiler heat exchanger and related piping. - 8.
-In direct (not primary / secondary) piping applications, it is required to increase fill pressure to 20 psi to ensure proper system operation.
+This pump is sized to ensure proper flow rate through the boiler heat exchanger and related piping. - For direct (not primary / secondary) piping applications, it is required to install the expansion vessel on the return side of the boiler as illustrated.